FrankRight/Pure-React/readme.md

 - The use of depreciated React.createClass.
 This is just to show you the root of our beloved react.
 - Creating a component using React.Component plus extends.
 Class components that inherit properties from it.
 - Stateless function components.
 The now common method to write a react component.
+- Webpack manual configuration of the recipes-app project

 ## Summary